sintefore/TimeStruct.jl/docs/src/contribute.md

 ### [Incorporating the feature requests through a fork](@id con-feat_req-fork)

 !!! note
-    The approach used for providing code is based on the excellent description of the [JuMP](https://jump.dev/JuMP.jl/stable/developers/contributing/#Contribute-code-to-JuMP) package.
+    The approach used for providing code is based on the excellent description from the [JuMP](https://jump.dev/JuMP.jl/stable/developers/contributing/#Contribute-code-to-JuMP) package.
     We essentially follow the same approach with minor changes.

 If you would like to work directly in `TimeStruct`, you can also incorporate your changes directly.
-In this case, it is beneficial to follow the outlined steps:
+In this case, it is beneficial to follow these outlined steps:

 #### [Step 1: Create an issue](@id con-feat_req-fork-step_1)

 Even if you plan to incorporate the code directly, we advise you to first follow the steps outlined in *[Create an Issue](@ref con-feat_req-issue)*.
 This way, it is possible for us to comment on the solution approach(es) and assess potential problems with other time structures.

-Through creating an issue first, it is possible for us to comment directly on the proposed changes and assess, whether we consider the proposed changes to follow the philosophy of the framework.
+By creating an issue first, it is possible for us to comment directly on the proposed changes and assess whether we consider the proposed changes to follow the philosophy of the framework.

 #### [Step 2: Create a fork of `TimeStruct`](@id con-feat_req-fork-step_2)